-Depending on what you are studying, there may be a few different types of assignments you need to do to meet the learning outcomes for your course.
+Depending on what you are studying, there may be a few different types of assessments you need to do to meet the learning outcomes for your course.

-Here’s a quick overview of the most common assignment types you may be asked to do.
+Here’s a quick overview of the most common assessment types you may be asked to do.

 An essay is a piece of writing on a specific subject, topic or issue.
 Essays are made up of the following:

 - introduction – which states what you will be talking about, how you will talk about it, and what you will show in the essay

 - body – this is where you introduce your main points, explain them and give supporting evidence about each point and how it relates to your essay

 - conclusion – in your conclusion you need to restate the topic discussed (similar to the introduction, but rephrased) and summarise your main points, making the context of your argument clear.
 Where appropriate, you may also end with your recommendations.
 No new content is added in a conclusion.